MirAb-77/AgentFlow--AI--Chatbot/README.md

 ## 📖 Overview

-**Personal Agentic AI Chatbot** is a reusable agent framework with its own ChatGPT-style website — not a single-purpose bot.
+**AgentFlow AI Chatbot** is a reusable agent framework with its own ChatGPT-style website — not a single-purpose bot.
 It gives you:

 - 🧠 **Any LLM** — swap between Groq, Google Gemini, and OpenRouter (which itself proxies dozens of models) per session
 - 🔍 **Optional live web search** — via Tavily, using the ReAct (reason → act → observe) pattern